 Playing with play dough has so many benefits for kids.
 The dough can help strengthen fine motor muscles.
 And working the dough into shapes or with tools like seashells helps develop those fine motor skills too.
 Plus the sensory benefits of a nice soft dough like this can be immensely useful for regulation.

-I hope your kids like this soft play dough that was super easy to make like mine did.
+I hope your kids like this soft play dough that was super easy to make as mine did.